The American Pipe Dream & Why Obama Will Fail

 The current crisis is not just a passing storm, but the prelude to a dramatic sea change in economic conditions.
 That is the new normal.

-*Fear of Deflation Lurks as Global Demand Drops As dozens of countries slip deeper into financial distress, a new threat may be gathering force within the American economy — the prospect that goods will pile up waiting for buyers and prices will fall, suffocating fresh investment and worsening joblessness for months or even years.
+With the bursting of history’s biggest credit bubble — one that spans the far reaches of the globe — has come a deflationary tsunami that is moving much faster than authorities attempts to fight back through reflationary sandbagging. ![]() *Fear of Deflation Lurks as Global Demand Drops As dozens of countries slip deeper into financial distress, a new threat may be gathering force within the American economy — the prospect that goods will pile up waiting for buyers and prices will fall, suffocating fresh investment and worsening joblessness for months or even years.
 The word for this is deflation, or declining prices, a term that gives economists chills.

 World Wide Deflation